Learning-informed parameter identification in nonlinear time-dependent PDEs: Introduction

 For discovering nonlinearities in evolutionary PDEs, the work in \cite{CourtKunisch} suggests an optimal control problem for nonlinearities expressed in terms of neural networks.
 Note that the unknown state still needs to be determined through a control-to-state map, i.e. via the classical reduced approach, as opposed to the new all-at-once approach.

-While \cite{DongHintermuellerPapafitsoros20, CourtKunisch} are the recent publications that are most related to our work, there is a wealth of literature on the topic of deep learning emerging in the last decade; for an authoritative review on machine learning in the context of inverse problems, we refer to \cite{ArridgeMaassOektemSchoenlieb:19}.
-For the regularization analysis, we follow the well known theory put forth in \cite{Engl96_book_regularization_ip_mh,KalNeuSch08,Kirsch,Troeltzsch_optimal_control_pde_mh}.
+While \cite{DongHintermuellerPapafitsoros20, CourtKunisch} are the recent publications that are most related to our work\commB{, we also mention the very recent preprint \cite{22DongHintermuellerPapafitsorosVoelkner} on an extension of \cite{DongHintermuellerPapafitsoros20} that appeared independently and after the original submission of our work.
+Furthermore,} there is a wealth of literature on the topic of deep learning emerging in the last decade; for an authoritative review on machine learning in the context of inverse problems, we refer to \cite{ArridgeMaassOektemSchoenlieb:19}.
+For the regularization analysis, we follow the well known theory put forth in \cite{Engl96_book_regularization_ip_mh,KalNeuSch08,Kirsch,Troeltzsch_optimal_control_pde_mh}. \commB{It is worthwhile to note that since this work, to the knowledge of the authors, is the first attempt at applying an all-at-once approach to learning-informed PDEs, our focus will be on this novel concept itself, rather than on obtaining minimal regularity assumptions on the involved functions, in particular on the activation functions.
+In subsequent work, we might further improve upon this by considering, e.g., existing techniques from a classical optimal control setting with non-smooth equations \cite{18ChristofMeyerWaltherClason} or techniques to deal with non-smoothness in the context of training neural networks \cite{20CuiHePang}.}